ivanfoong/IFLightningStore-Swift/README.md

 # IFLightningStore-Swift
-A key value storage that is optimised for Flash-based storage medium
+A nosql database storage that is optimised for Flash-based storage medium